zarf-dev/proposals/0026-enhanced-state-management/README.md

 - `zarf package deploy` gains a `--prune` flag, off by default.
 At the start of a deployment, Zarf compares the existing deployed state against the to-be-deployed state.
 Any charts or components that would be orphaned by the new package are removed, along with any images referenced only by those components.
 (Zarf itself does not perform registry garbage collection.)
 It's opt-in, so anyone who hits a correctness issue with it can omit the flag and get today's behavior.
 - `zarf package remove` gains the same `--prune` flag, applying the equivalent image-removal behavior for components that are being uninstalled.
+- Before pruning anything, Zarf prints the charts, components, and images it's about to remove during the same flow as Zarf's existing `--confirm` prompt.

 #### Chart, Component, and Image Reconciliation